-Though Timothy Keefe spent the majority of his baseball career pitching from a distance of 50 feet, he also threw in an era when pitchers worked every other day, and his talent was so great that it might have withstood the test of time.
+Though Timothy Keefe spent the majority of his baseball career pitching from a distance of 50 feet, he also threw in an era when pitchers worked every other day.

 The submarine pitcher spent his first big league season throwing from 45 feet, and his last from 60 feet, six inches, notching 342 victories along the way.

 In his first season, he posted a 0.86 ERA in 105 innings pitched.
 Over his 14 seasons in the majors, Keefe held many records and teamed up with fellow Hall of Famer Mickey Welch to bring the New York Giants not only their first pennant, but he also added two more after that one.
 His teammate saw the dominance Keefe had over batters firsthand.

 “I never saw a better pitcher,” Welch said.
 “True, he did his best work from 50 feet, but he still would have had no superior at 60 feet, six inches.”

 Keefe was sent to the New York Metropolitans from Troy before the beginning of his fourth season in 1883.
 He pitched 68 complete games that year in 68 starts for a total of 619 innings.
 He won 41 games and struck out 359 batters along the way.